Best Poached Oysters And Artichokes With Champagne Cream Recipes

 • Cook shallot in butter in a 10-inch heavy skillet over moderately low heat, stirring, until softened, about 3 minutes.
 Add spinach, salt, and pepper and cook, stirring, 2 minutes.
 Keep warm, covered.

-• Prepare oysters and sauce:.
+• Prepare oysters and sauce:

 • Pour oyster liquor into a nonreactive 8-inch heavy skillet and add Champagne, shallot, and vinegar.
 Bring to a boil and boil, skimming foam, until reduced to about 1/3 cup, about 5 minutes.
 (Reduce heat if necessary to keep from boiling over.)
+Pour liquid through a fine-mesh sieve into a measuring cup, pressing on and then discarding shallot.
+Return liquid to skillet, then add cream and oysters and cook over moderate heat, turning oysters over if not completely covered, until edges curl, about 1 minute.
+Remove from heat.

-• Assemble dish and finish sauce:.
+• Assemble dish and finish sauce:

 • Transfer artichoke bottoms with tongs to paper towels to drain, arranging them upside down.
 Transfer to plates, turning them right side up, then top with spinach.
 Arrange oysters on top of spinach, lifting them out of sauce with a slotted spoon.